She's currently the only Black woman leading a state military. Here's how it happened

 "I have to get out in front of people organizations, the community, and say that this is how the National Guard is a fit for your child or your loved one, and give them some assurance that your loved one will be taken care of, be safe in our organization, that there's something here for everyone," Birckhead said.

 She is also focusing on the challenges associated with simply running a successful organization.
-Her goal is for all of her soldiers to have healthy working conditions and making sure the right people are doing the right jobs.
+Her goal is for all of her guard members to have healthy working conditions and to make sure the right people are doing the right jobs.

 "I will continue to push behavior health and ensuring that we have soldiers and airmen and civilian employees who feel that they're safe and that they have somewhere to go when their issues need to be addressed," Birckhead said.